Amromoussa2211/playwrightPOC/README.md

 "# Playwright-JS-Automation-Testing-from-Scratch-with-Framework"

-# Hi, I'm Faisal Khatri 👋
+# Hi, I'm Amr moussa 👋

-I’m a passionate self-taught Software Testing Professional from Mumbai, India.
+I’m a passionate self-taught Software Testing Professional from cairo, Egypt.
 I’m an open-source enthusiast and maintainer, and have learned a lot from the open-source community.
 I love to share my experience and learnings through blogs.
 I’m working towards giving back to the community what I have learned from it.

 ---